IJuanTM/simpl/core/docker/README.md

    mkcert -cert-file docker/certs/simpl.crt -key-file docker/certs/simpl.key localhost 127.0.0.1 myproject.test
    ```
    Replace `myproject.test` with your real `APP_URL` host.
 4. Restart the container (`docker compose restart app` is enough - no rebuild needed, `docker/certs/` is picked up from the bind mount at container start).
+Restart `npm run dev` too - browser-sync's `:3000` reuses the same cert automatically (see `bs-config.cjs` in the project root) whenever `APP_URL` is HTTPS, falling back to its own self-signed one if `docker/certs/` is empty.

 `docker/certs/` is gitignored - the cert/key pair is local, private key material, and never shipped or committed.

+Generating the mkcert certificate matters more than just removing a warning once you've visited the app's own HTTPS URL: it sends an HSTS header ([`core/src/public/.htaccess`](../src/public/.htaccess)), so once a browser has trusted that URL, it refuses to let you click through an untrusted-certificate warning on *any* port of that host - including browser-sync's `:3000` - until browser-sync also presents a trusted certificate.
+Run mkcert first, *then* start `npm run dev`, to avoid `:3000` getting HSTS-blocked with no click-through option.

 ## Configuration